robosub-ucr/Workshops/README.md

 # Workshops
-Code from workshops hosted for Robosub!
+Code from workshops hosted for RoboSub!

 This repository includes: